 It is no secret that all silver jewelry oxidises over time, especially with prolonged use and wear.
 The good news is that preventing tarnishing is easy peasy!
-Silver needs to get polished now and then.
+Silver needs to get polished now and then to maintain its lustrous appearance..
 You can polish your silver jewelry yourself by buying a silver cloth or silver dip.
 I personally love silver dip where you just dip your silver for a few seconds and it gets all shiny again.
 But be careful, some gemstones and all pearls should never be dipped in a silver dip!
 The pearls and gemstones could be destroyed.
 You can always ask me for advice!

 To give the jewelry the care and love they deserve, avoid contact with moisture and chemicals such as perfume and lotions.
 Due to the exposure of sweat and oil, it would be best to remove jewelry before exercising and bathing.
 After a day out with your jewelry, wipe them clean and store them in a jewelry pouch or box, in a dry and cool place away from direct sunlight.
 Feel free to use a cotton bud to get into the small areas.
 You might find that while wearing your sterling silver jewelry daily, the rate of tarnishing slows down, and your jewelry remains shiny for longer.
 This is because constant movement would cause the tarnish to gradually rub off.

 Silver is a comparatively soft metal and therefore I never recommend choosing silver in your engagement or wedding rings.
 But if you have a silver ring, be extra careful when using it.
 Read more about when and when not to wear jewelry down below.